-New York is a drag: You walk down the street and everyone is fumbling around with their phone.
-I want to shove them out of the way and say “What is your problem?
-There is a f*cking world around you!”
+New York is a drag: you walk down the street and everyone is fumbling around with their phone.
+I want to shove them out of the way and say, “What is your problem?
+There is a f–king world around you!”
 But you can’t shove them out of the way.
 They’re like sheep.
 “Baa!
 Baa!”

 How do you collect your thoughts again?